-While having a lead core does help keep costs down, it also means Winchester Deer Season XP ammo can't be used for big-game hunting in states like California that require lead-free ammunition.
+Having a lead core does help keep costs down.
+But you can't use Winchester Deer Season XP ammo for big-game hunting in states like California that require lead-free ammunition.

 Fortunately, Winchester does make a similar line of ammo for hunters who want or need to use lead-free bullets: the Copper Impact XP.

-The fact that the Extreme Point has a larger-than-normal polymer tip means that bullet weight is on the lighter side for each respective cartridge.
-Fortunately, deer aren't particularly large or heavy-boned animals, but those lightweight, rapidly expanding bullets aren't ideal for deep penetration on really big game.
+The Extreme Point has a larger-than-normal polymer tip means that bullet weight is on the lighter side for each respective cartridge.
+Fortunately, deer aren't particularly large or heavy-boned animals, but those lightweight, rapidly expanding bullets aren't ideal for deep penetration on the big game.

 For those reasons, the Deer Season XP isn't the best choice for hunting large, tough animals like elk or moose.
-While it's certainly capable of ethically taking down really big animals under certain conditions, in all fairness, the bullet isn't designed for those tasks.
+While it's certainly capable of ethically taking down massive animals under certain conditions, in all fairness, the bullet isn't designed for those tasks.

-So, if you're looking for some great performing deer hunting ammo that's reasonably priced and is also available in some of the most popular deer hunting calibers, the Deer Season XP line of ammo is certainly worth considering.
+So, suppose you're looking for some excellent performing deer hunting ammo that's reasonably priced and available in some of the most popular deer hunting calibers.
+In that case, the Deer Season XP line of ammo is worth considering.

 This post was originally published on July 11, 2018.